Sammyjo20/saloon-docs/digging-deeper/concurrency-and-pools.md

 ### Named/Keyed Requests

 Saloon also supports keyed responses to help you easily track exact requests that have been sent.
 This is especially useful if you are sending requests to different endpoints.
-You may used keying with arrays or even with a generator.
+You may use keying with arrays or even with a generator.

 ```php
 <?php